toUpperCase78/tiobe-index-ratings/README.md

 All the datasets presented here are taken from this web site.
 Click the link for more information: https://www.tiobe.com/tiobe-index/

+## IMPORTANT!

+_I have no collaboration or contract with TIOBE company!
+I'm an individual data scientist who find these ratings data about many programming languages so valuable and that's why, I've been managing this repo for several years.
+As you can guess, new ratings are published every month, and collect them here for easier access and better interpretation.
+Hopefully, I can broadcast these information to enthusiast programmer audience._

 ## Datasets

 There are **two** main types of datasets available: